LOG Pipeline User Manual¶

 ## grok pipeline script name

-## if pipeline is not specified, it will automatically look for a script with the same name as the source
+## If pipeline does not specify a concrete one, it will automatically look for a script with the same name as the source

 pipeline = ""